github/developer.github.com/content/v3/search.md

    * [Search In](https://help.github.com/articles/searching-users#search-in)
      Qualifies which fields are searched.
-With this qualifier you can restrict the search to just the username, public email, full name, location, or any combination of these.
+With this qualifier you can restrict the search to just the username, public email, full name, or any combination of these.
    * [Repository count](https://help.github.com/articles/searching-users#repository-count)
      Filters users based on the number of repositories they have.